A stylized image of a moon made of bricks

 Fred Scharmen, LEED AP,

-Fred is a designer and researcher in the history and theory of space architecture.
+Fred is an architect and researcher in the history and theory of space architecture.
 His first book, Space Settlements (Columbia UP, 2019) is about Gerard O'Neill's work with NASA and others to design large-scale cities in space intended to house millions of people.
 His second book, Space Forces (Verso, 2021), is a broader history of human aspirations in space.
-Fred is an international speaker and has helped speculate about life on future space stations for the Museum of the Future in Dubai and built a scale model solar system stretching for a mile and a half through downtown Baltimore.
+Fred is an international speaker and has helped speculate about life on future space stations for the Museum of the Future in Dubai, and built a scale model solar system stretching for a mile and a half through downtown Baltimore.

 Justin Walsh, Ph.D., RPA, FAAR

 Justin is a Registered Professional Archaeologist and a world leader in the field of space archaeology.
-He is Ad Astra Distinguished Fellow in Space Anthropology and Space Habitats at the Space Engineering Research Center of the Information Sciences Institute at the University of Southern California.
+He is Ad Astra Distinguished Fellow in Space Anthropology and Space Habitats at the Space Engineering Research Center at the University of Southern California.
 He has co-directed the International Space Station Archaeological Project since 2015.
-Justin has presented the results of that research in global venues such as the IAC, COSPAR, the ISS R&D Conference, and the AIAA, as well as to leadership groups at NASA and ESA.
+Justin was named to the Explorers Club 50 class of 2024, celebrating "remarkable explorers changing the world and extending the meaning of exploration.”
 He is an expert member of the IAF Technical Committee on Space Habitats.